Saving Our Species Partnership Grants Program

 A total of 36 EOIs were received in Round 1 of the program, with 13 invited to submit full applications (business plans).
 The Trust approved five projects totalling $4,196,319 that target 25 site-managed species and also benefit a further 23 co-occurring threatened species that share habitat.
 A list of successful projects and project summaries is available on the Round 1 SoS Partnership Grants page.

-This program is specifically designed to encourage relevant and interested stakeholders to join forces to help protect and conserve threatened species.
-It will do this by funding partnerships between government, the community, non-government organisations and corporations.
-All applications must be a partnership between multiple stakeholders operating as a coordinated consortium.
+This program was specifically designed to encourage relevant and interested stakeholders to join forces to help protect and conserve threatened species.
+It did this by funding partnerships between government, the community, non-government organisations and corporations.
+All applications had to be a partnership between multiple stakeholders operating as a coordinated consortium.

-All projects must be for a minimum of 10 years.
-For the first six years of all projects the Environmental Trust and the applicant must jointly fund up to 80 per cent of the total project cost, with the remaining 20 per cent being committed solely by the applicant over the remaining four years (via cash and/or in-kind contributions).
+All projects will last for a minimum of 10 years.
+For the first six years the Environmental Trust and the applicant will fund 80% of the total project cost, with the remaining 20% being committed solely by the applicant over the remaining four years (via cash and/or in-kind contributions).
 This recognises that in most ecological restoration projects, the point of completion (or minimal continued intervention) is usually around 10 years, with approximately 80 per cent of resources needed within the first six years.